-- 1. Copy section5start.v to section5acc.v - 2.
+- Create a directory for section 5, copy over section1 files, copy section5start.v to section5/top.v - 2.
 Revise section5acc.v to behave as an accumulator as described above. - a.
 Add your accumulator logic along with the counter reset as noted. - b.
 Add your output select logic in the LED output section at the end as noted. - 3.
 Test your design on a number of summation sequences. - a.
 Reset the accumulator and add a 1 for 20 times; use the show high nibble to check full counter value. - b.
 Reset the accumulator and add a 15 for 13 times.
 What result should the accumulator hold?
 Use the show high nibble to check full counter value. - c.
 Reset the accumulator and add the integers from 1 to 6.
 What result should the accumulator hold?
 Use the show high nibble to check full counter value. - d.
 Create a sequence of 6 random integers between 0 and 15.
 Note their sum.

 Reset the accumulator and add the integers.
-Use the show high nibble to check full counter value.

-4. Record the LC resources needed by your design.

-- 5. Show your accumulator to your TA for your exit ticket. - a.
-TA will perform a test of a different sequence of numbers. - b.
+Use the show high nibble to check full counter value. - 4.
+Record the LC resources needed by your design. - 5.
+Show your accumulator to your TA for your exit ticket. - a.
+TA will direct you to demonstrate a test of a different sequence of numbers. - b.
 TA will review Verilog code. - c.
 TA will ask questions about the design. - 6.
-Return your iceStick USB FPGA and PMODs and cleanup your workstation before leaving.
+Return the USB FPGA and USB extension cable. - 7.
+Add all of the Verilog files you created to the github reposistory you created.
+Test you can retrieve them from the github repository using your laptop.